 - To cover a principal on long term leave with pay (and sick leave):

 Then the ESS pool principal’s salary is met by the board from its operational funding.
-Where the conditions outlined in section 3-1 are met, the board may seek additional relief teacher funding from the Resourcing Division of the Ministry in the usual way.

 - Boards who need ESS assistance, and meet the qualifying criteria, should first contact the ESS National Coordinator.